MakePrisms/boardwalkcash/README.md

 # Boardwalk Cash

-A Lightning / Cashu Ecash wallet designed for fast easy onboarding and use
+A Cashu wallet designed for fast, easy onboarding and use

 ## Table of Contents